How Long Will I Take To Retire A Millionaire?

 - To do it by herself – yes, we believe that everyone should be responsible for their own financial well-being!

 We did the math and… she’ll be a millionaire by 56 years old!

-To be exact, Sally’s total CPF accounts will amount to a little under S$1.01 million.
+To be exact, Sally’s total CPF accounts will amount to about S$1 million.
 And that’s wayyyyy earlier than when we expected her to do so.

 We’ve also not even taken into account the extra 1% interest that she’ll earn for the first $60,000 in her CPF accounts (up to $20,000 from her OA), plus the additional interest of 1% on the first $30,000 of her CPF balances when she turns 55 years old.